-So, someone who is a junior developer, can apply some of the specific tactics and things that can help to grow their skills and find a developer job.
+So, someone who is a junior developer can apply some of the specific tactics and things that can help to grow their skills and find a developer job.
 Let’s discuss some of these tactics more closely.

 Create a couple of side projects

-One of the things that stops people from hiring you is that you don’t have that level of experience that they need.
-In that situation one thing that can help you during your technical interview is to have a side project that you can show people.
+One of the things that stop people from hiring you is that you don’t have that level of experience that they need.
+In that situation, one thing that can help you during your technical interview is to have a side project that you can show people.
 You can go to the interview and be really conversant with things.
-Additionally, personal side projects are unique source of personal growth and discovery.
+Additionally, personal side projects are a unique source of personal growth and discovery.
 They will provide you with more opportunities to get noticed as a software developer.